codestag/stagtools/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.2.1 =
+Adds compatibility with FontAwesome v5.0.1

 = 2.1.2 =
 If you're using Google Maps shortcode anywhere on your site.
 Please make sure fill-in the API key for Google Maps under Settings > StagTools > API key.